 In a previous blog, we discussed how agile principles, successful in the business world, can be applied to state and local government’s community engagement processes.
 We presented a list of agile principles applied to how government and residents can navigate the public participation process more efficiently.

-Moving forward, we want to take a closer look at some practical ways local governments can implement the individual agile principles in their community engagement efforts, starting first with “valuing people over process.”
+Now, let’s delve deeper into practical ways state and local governments can implement individual agile principles in their community engagement efforts, beginning with the principle of “valuing people over process.”

-Whether it be a group of businesses impacted by zoning changes or a population sharing the same zip code, prioritizing people over process increases community engagement effectiveness and paves the way towards a mutual understanding between government and the community.
-Although, this understanding is reliant on receiving the shared perceptions and experiences of impacted stakeholders and the commitment of government to address opportunities and barriers discovered during the process.
+Whether it’s a group of businesses impacted by zoning changes or a community sharing the same zip code, prioritizing people over processes enhances community engagement effectiveness and fosters mutual understanding between government and the community.
+However, this understanding relies on receiving shared perceptions and experiences from affected stakeholders and the government’s commitment to address opportunities and barriers discovered during the process.

 Practical Ways Local Governments Can Value People Over Process

-More effective community engagement is better released when barriers are lowered and the strategies prioritize the convenience of the participant over the process or tool.
-Prioritizing in this way helps to combat against unexpected challenges that work to misalign community values from plans for the future.
+Effective community engagement thrives when barriers are minimized, and strategies prioritize participant convenience over processes or tools.
+Prioritizing in this manner helps mitigate unexpected challenges that could disconnect community values from future plans.

-There are many ways local governments can build in the value of “people over process.”
+There are numerous ways local governments can prioritize “people over process” — here are a few.

 Language Accessibility Example

 Consider the process of offering language accessibility to the public.
 Typically, a consideration of a Limited English Proficiency Plan or other language accessibility plan, accessing translation and interpretation support may be buried beneath a series of bureaucratic process roadblocks.
 It is likely no surprise that well-meaning processes can have the unintended consequence of creating barriers for community members.
 Below we contrast how a typical process compares to alternatives that support a “people over process” approach.